sidendev/code-countdown/README.md

 3. Improve SCSS for better reusability and maintainability.
 4. Add more styling and features as outlined in the planning README.

-Thank you for checking out Code Countdown.
+Thank you for checking out Code Countdown!